mParticle/docs/src/pages/integrations/vidora/event/index.md

 ![](/images/vidora-events-step3.png)

-4. From within the Vidora UI, verify that events are flowing into Cortex as expected via the [Check Your Events](https://www.vidora.com/docs/api-monitoring/#articleTOC_2) tool.
+4. From within the Cortex UI, verify that events are flowing into Cortex as expected via the [Check Your Events](https://www.vidora.com/docs/api-monitoring/#articleTOC_2) tool.
 The events that show up in this tool should match those that come from the associated Inputs in mParticle.

 ### Replay Historical Events from mP > Vidora

 5. Once the live integration has been configured and verified, reach out to your Customer Success Manager (CSM) in order to initiate a replay of historical data.
-Providing historical events to Vidora enables you to start building ML pipelines right away rather than waiting for a sufficient volume of data to be gathered through the live integration.
+Providing historical events enables Cortex to start building ML pipelines right away rather than waiting for a sufficient volume of data to be gathered through the live integration.

 ## Generate Intelligent Attributes

 Before proceeding, configure the [Feed](/integrations/vidora/feed/) component of the mParticle-Vidora connection.
-This allows you to ingest Vidora's prediction output into mParticle as user attributes.
+This allows you to ingest Cortex's prediction output into mParticle as user attributes.

 Once the two apps are connected and data is populating your Vidora account, you may begin creating ML Pipelines whose predictions will ultimately be imported as User Attributes within mParticle.